 The second consideration after understanding the cost of college is determining how to finance it.
-Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 34% of University of Richmond students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $5,166.
-The reported average student debt upon graduation is $22,225.
+Some students are fortunate enough to have some form of family financial assistance, but student loans end up financing a significant portion of higher education in the U.S. 33% of University of Richmond students receive U.S. Federal Student Loans with an average annual Federal Loan aid amount of $4,982.

 How much are student loan payments for University of Richmond?
 Obviously this varies based on a number of factors - offsetting financial aid you receive, percentage of fee you pay upfront while enrolled and the interest rate on your loans.
 We've modeled a sample student loan based on current Stafford loan rates to give you an approximate idea.